-- 1. Should be installed near a floor drain for condensate removal. - The HPWH, storage tank and water heater(s) should be located in an area where leakage will not result in damage to adjacent area or to lower floors in the building structure. - 3.
-The HPWH unit must be level for proper condensate drainage.
-Shim the channel type skid base, pad or floor as necessary if leveling is required. - 4.
-Should be installed close to the point of major hot water usage and power supply. - 5.
+- The HPWH, storage tank and water heater(s) should be located in an area where leakage will not result in damage to adjacent area or to lower floors in the building structure. - The HPWH unit must be level for proper operation.
+Shim the channel type skid base, pad or floor as necessary if leveling is required. - 3.
+Should be installed close to the point of major hot water usage and power supply. - 4.
 Should be located so that hot water piping and branch circuit wiring will be as short as possible.